gregtour/blog-posts/article1.md

 #### Part 7: The Virtual Environment

 First and foremost, we must have some idea of the data that we will be working with and manipulating in our language's runtime.
-As we have already decided, values that are used in a *duck program* must be stored with information about their type because of its dynamic nature.
+As we have already decided, values that are used in a *Duck program* must be stored with information about their type because of its dynamic nature.
 We have also discovered that the built-in types for integers and floating-point numbers can be passed by value, stored in a VALUE structure, and that strings, functions, and dictionaries must be passed by reference, as pointers in a VALUE structure.